abhrankan/abhrankan/README.md

 # Abhrankan Chakrabarti

-Computational Mathematics · Number Theory · Algorithm Design
+*On the intersection of number theory and computation*

 ---